marcospont/php2go/branches/dev/docs/README.txt

 		documentation.

 		The PHP2Go Web Development Framework is fully compatible with PHP 5.

-		If you find any problems, bugs or inconsistences in the code or in the funcionality, please let us know.
-Report your suggestions to <mpont@users.sourceforge.net> or using the discussion forum at http://www.php2go.com.br/forum/.

 	Download:
 		You can get the latest version of the framework and the documentation files at the project website: http://www.php2go.com.br.

+	Report bugs and request features:

+		If you find any problems, bugs or inconsistences in the code or in the funcionality, please let us know.
+You have the following channels to communicate:
+			* PHP2Go Trac Server: submit tickets of bugs and feature requests - http://dev.php2go.com.br;
+			* PHP2Go Forum: ask, find and provided help regarding the framework - http://forum.php2go.com.br;
+			* Contact the developer: <mpont@users.sourceforge.net>.

+	Subversion public access:
+		You can browse the project's Subversion repository at http://dev.php2go.com.br/browse.

 	Credits:
 		The PHP2Go Web Development Framework was created and developed by Marcos Pont